-Junior Night Information: May 8 was Junior Night and we discussed the Junior to-do list, which includes building resumes, applying to college, financial aid, and SAT/ACT information.
+Junior Night Information: April 30 was Junior Night and we discussed building resumes, applying to college, financial aid, and SAT/ACT information.
+We also discussed how this information can be used and found in Naviance Student.
 To review the information discussed at this event please click on the following links.

 11th Grade To-Do List:

 Continue looking at colleges.
 This is the year to be narrowing down your long list of colleges to about five.
 Things to consider:

 - Does it offer the major you're interested in?

 - Is it the right size for you?